umehta2024/Cricket-Performance-Prediction/README.md

 ## Key Skills:
 Machine Learning, Python, Multiple Linear Regression

-## ABOUT
+Library Used: TKintr(Used for Python GUI)

-> Predictive Analytics project using Machine Learning in python.
+- Predictive Analytics project using Machine Learning in python.
-> The presented model used feature selection strategies like recursive feature elimination and univariate selection, and machine learning algorithms like linear regression and support vector machines with linear and polynomial kernels.
+- The presented model used feature selection strategies like recursive feature elimination and univariate selection, and machine learning algorithms like linear regression and support vector machines with linear and polynomial kernels.